anggiealnrn27/Simulasi-Plotting-Petugas-SE2026/README.md

 This repository is intended for educational and portfolio purposes only.

-The original implementation was developed during an internship at **Statistics Indonesia (BPS)**.
+The original implementation was developed during an internship at **Badan Pusat Statostik (BPS)**.
 Confidential information and original datasets have been removed before publication.

 ---

 # Acknowledgement

-This project was developed during my internship at **Statistics Indonesia (BPS) – West Java Province** as part of the preparation for the **2026 Economic Census (SE2026)**.
+This project was developed during my internship at **Badan Pusat Statistik (BPS) – West Java Province** as part of the preparation for the **Sensus Ekonomi 2026 (SE2026)**.

 The published version has been adapted for portfolio purposes by replacing confidential information with sample or synthetic data while preserving the overall analytical workflow.